Velocidex/velociraptor-docs/content/knowledge_base/tips/reconfigure_offline_collector.md

 ```

 2. Next we can edit the config file - for example, if we need to tweak the parameters
-3. Finally we repack the new configuation file into the existing collector:
+3. Finally we repack the new configuration file into the existing collector:

 ```
 Collector_velociraptor-v0.6.4-windows-amd64.exe config repack config.yaml new_collector.exe